 Annual Out-of-Network Payment Report Form (Form No. 40-273), required for health plans that do not exclusively contract with the Medi-Cal program.
 (See section 1371.31(a)(4) and (e).)

-The Third-Party Corporate Telehealth Provider Report Form and instructions will be incorporated into this Instruction Manual.
-Health plans shall use the required Report Form for reporting year (RY) 2023.
+The Third-Party Corporate Telehealth Provider Report Form (Form No. 40-274), required for health plans that do not exclusively contract with the Medi-Cal program.
+(See section 1374.141.)
 Please see section V.J. of this Manual for further information.

 Validation (Rule 1300.67.2.2(h)(9))

 To submit the report forms and satisfy annual reporting requirements, the health plan shall complete the network access profile and upload all required report forms into the web portal.
 Prior to submission, the uploaded report forms shall pass the Department’s automated validation for completeness and accuracy, as described in Rule 1300.67.2.2(h)(9).

+Note: The Department’s validation does not ensure that a health plan’s Annual Network Report submissions are free from errors, omissions, conflicting data or data submitted contrary to instructions.
+The Department may further identify inaccuracies, inconsistencies or omissions in the submission, and require the health plan to correct the submitted data, or make a finding of non-compliance under Rule 1300.67.2.2(i).

 The report form may not pass validation and the submission may fail under the following circumstances:

 The report form fields contain information or data that conflicts with the requirements set forth in Rule 1300.67.2.2 or the Field Instructions set forth in the Annual Network Report Forms [...] sections of this Instruction Manual;